 Who uses Evans Chapel?

-Evans Chapel is used by many people.
+- Evans Chapel is used by many people.
 It was intended to be a place for private prayer and reflection, as well as a place for campus religious groups.
 It was also expected that it would be a perfect site for weddings and memorial services.
-So, the short answer is that almost ANYONE can use the Chapel.
+So, the short answer is that the Chapel is available to anyone, regardless of religious tradition.
+[For more information about group reservations, see the next FAQ!]

-During the Academic Year, two student groups make regular use of the Chapel:
+During the Academic Year, several student groups make regular use of the Chapel:

 Reserving Evans Memorial Chapel